Ruud Verkuijlen: House of Representatives

 He ran for member of parliament in the March 2021 general election as the VVD's 39th candidate and received 547 preference votes.
 He was not elected, as his party won 34 seats.
 Later that year, Verkuijlen was appointed to the House of Representatives as a temporary member because of a vacancy, and he was sworn in on 7 September.
 Bas van 't Wout had gone on sick leave due to an occupational burnout on 2 June and was being temporarily replaced by Jan Klink; Klink, however, became a permanent member of parliament when Dilan Yeşilgöz-Zegerius stepped down, leaving a seat for Verkuijlen.
 Verkuijlen left the Hilversum municipal council a week after his House appointment.
 He is on the Committees for Education, Culture and Science; for Justice and Security; and for Health, Welfare and Sport.
 He serves as the VVD's spokesperson for human trafficking, prostitution, tackling recidivism, crime prevention, judicial youth policy, the child welfare council, the Council for the Administration of Criminal Justice and Protection of Juveniles, and Malaysia Airlines Flight 17.
 Van 't Wout's sick leave was supposed to expire after 22 September, but it was extended to 11 January 2022, bringing an end to Verkuijlen's House membership.
 However, he was again sworn in as a House member the following week after Mark Rutte had resigned to serve as prime minister in the fourth Rutte cabinet.

 Verkuijlen stirred controversy with his maiden speech, which he held on 12 May 2022 during a debate about care orders for children of victims of the childcare benefits scandal.
 A maiden speech is traditionally not interrupted by questions or comments from other members of parliaments.
 However, due to the sensitive nature of the subject and due to the VVD having received blame for the scandal, other House members had asked Verkuijlen to deviate from this tradition to allow for a debate.
 Verkuijlen refused, leading to victims of the scandal leaving the public gallery in protest.
 He later called it an error of judgement on his part and returned to the lectern to answer questions.

-Verkuijlen was one the VVD's lijstduwers in Hilversum in the March 2022 municipal elections.
+Verkuijlen served another term in the House starting on 31 March 2026, replacing Queeny Rajkowski during her maternity leave.